SEMITIP, VERSION 3, Electrostatic Computations for a Probe Tip near a Semiconductor

 Department of Physics, Carnegie Mellon University, Pittsburgh, PA 15213

-This program computes the electrostatic potential resulting from a metallic probe tip near a semiconductor, as described here.
+This program computes the electrostatic potential resulting from a metallic probe tip near a semiconductor.
 This program is an updated version of the prior VERSION 2, described here, and VERSION 1, described here.
+Basic usage is described below, and additional details are available in the SEMITIP V3 Technical Information describing changes relative to VERSION 2.
 A preprint of a paper describing the modifications made to the theory for VERSION 3 is available here, and this paper appeared in J. Appl.
 Phys.
 103, 073704 (2008).
+The major change in VERSION 3 relative to VERSION 2 is the use of a modified coordinate system in the vacuum, which improves convergence for certain types of problems.

 A compiled version of the code, which should run on any Windows PC, is available in the file semitip_v3.exe.
 Input for the executable code comes from the file FORT.9.
 Download these two files, into filenames "semitip_v3.exe" and "fort.9".
-Depending on your browser this download can probably most easily be done by RIGHT CLICKING on the files when you see them listed (i.e. after clicking on the above links), and then clicking on SAVE TARGET AS and saving them into the directory of your choice using the ALL FILES filetype.
 Then, run the code just by double clicking on it.
 Using a text editor, the input parameters in FORT.9 can be changed to whatever values are desired.
+In addition to the parameter values, this file also contains comments as to the meaning of each parameter.

-Output from the program is contained in the following files (output depends on the value of the input parameter IWRIT as specified in the input file FORT.9):
+Output from the program is contained in the following files (output depends on the value of the output parameter IWRIT as specified in the input file FORT.9):

 All routines are written in Fortran.
 The source code can be downloaded directly from the above locations, and it can be compiled and linked on any platform.
 Sample output from the above routines is shown in FORT.16.